SciRustaceans/numrs/README.md

 10. Added polynomial interpolation and extrapolation from N points for rational functions
 11. cubic spline
 ## TODO
-1.Fix SVD its failing 4 of the unit tests
+1. Fix SVD its failing 4 of the unit tests
-2.Add cholesky decomp
+2. Add cholesky decomp
-3.Add QR decmp
+3. Add QR decmp
-4.Begin Interpolation mand extrapolation methodse
+4. Begin Interpolation mand extrapolation methodse
-    3. Ordered table search
+    3. Ordered table search (DONE)
     4. Interpolation in two dimensions
-5. begin integration methods
+5. Begin integration methods
+6. Start documentation on method usage
 ## Example usage
 Add some of the tests as examples